The following examples of Sexual Misconduct are intended to guide students with regard to the types of behavior that may fall within this Policy.

 - Whether the conduct was directed at more than one person

 - Whether the conduct arose in the context of other discriminatory conduct

-- Whether the conduct unreasonably interfered with the Alleged Victim’s educational or work performance
+- Whether the conduct unreasonably interfered with the Complainant’s educational or work performance

 - Whether the statement is a mere utterance of an epithet which engenders offense on the listener, or offends by mere discourtesy or rudeness